1ndrra/Dashboard-backend/README.md

 User management allows Workspace Owners to invite new members, and adjust permissions for existing users.
 Roles are scoped specifically to an organizationId.
-A user may be an Admin in their personal workspace but only a Viewer in a workspace they were invited to join.
+A user may be an Admin in their personal workspace but only a Viewer in a workspace they were added in
 The system verifies the requester has Admin or Owner permissions for the current organizationId and pushes the organizationId and assigned role into the target user's memberships array.
 Promotion allows a workspace Owner or Admin to grant higher-level permissions to an existing member.
 This is an immediate change that takes effect the next time the target user performs an action or refreshes their dashboard.